 In a large mixing bowl, combine the cooked potatoes, onions, mushrooms, and garlic.
 Add the chopped thyme, parsley, 1 1/2 teaspoons of salt, 1/4 teaspoon of black pepper and 2 tablespoons of the olive oil.
 Toss to coat completely.

 Arrange the vegetables in a single layer on one of the baking sheets.
-Roast undisturbed until the bottoms of the vegetables are golden brown, 20 to 25 minutes.
-Flip and roast on the other side, 20 minutes more.
+Roast undisturbed until the bottoms of the vegetables are golden brown, 25 to 30 minutes.
+Flip and roast on the other side until golden brown, 20 to 25 minutes more.

 Meanwhile, place the kale in a large mixing bowl and add 1 tablespoon of olive oil.
 Using your fingers massage the oil well into all the leaves (do not add salt at this stage*.)